TrashGuyAnimations/TrashGuy/README.rst

     python -c "import sys;print(sys.version)"

+If the command fails to execute, it's possible that no python installation exists.
-If there is no python installed please follow `this guide.
+In that case, please follow `this guide.
 <https://realpython.com/installing-python/>`_

 Check the output of this command, it should say ``utf-8``.